forwinder15/learndiesels/content/posts/2019-05-20--9-point-checklist-for-diesel-engines-with-low-power/index.md

 This is one of the more important checks because even if you are not in derate, a check engine light could indicate that you have another issue causing your power woes.
 Think about it; you could have a missing injector or stuck turbo actuator.
 The scenarios are endless.
 If that lamp is on, this is the best place to start.

-## 3. Intake air leak or restriction
+## 3. Your Diesel Engine Has Intake air leak or restriction

 The next great place to look if your check engine light is not on is the intake air system.
 In most diesels, there is a turbo, and it is sending compressed air to the engine, creating a boost and giving it that much-needed power.